 From the parking lot, the trailhead is in the northeast part of the lot.
-There is a map here that you can take a photo of, but the trail is relatively straightforward as long as you take the right direction at the two splits.
+There is a map there that you can take a photo of, but the trail is relatively straightforward as long as you take the correct direction at the two splits.

 The trail spends the first mile hiking through El Moro Canyon.
 This canyon is pretty, and there were lots of wildflowers when I went.

 There is a creek as well, but there was no water.
 Note that this trail can be hot in the summer and that you are going to be walking a dirt road the entire way.

 At the one mile mark, the trail will split, and you will want to head to the right and begin the uphill portion.